 Felix Cavaliere’s Rascals

-The classically trained pianist, born in Pelham, New York, idolized Ray Charles, Marvin Gaye and Sam Cook.
+The classically trained pianist, born in Pelham, New York, idolized Ray Charles, Marvin Gaye, and Sam Cook.
 FELIX CAVALIERE embraced the Hammond Organ and pioneered a fresh, rock and roll sound.
-After leaving Syracuse University, he formed the Escorts, and became a backup musician for Joe Dee and the Starliters and later Sandy Scott.
-Who knew that his legendary next stop would be the beginning of an illustrious hall of fame career.
+Upon leaving Syracuse University to form the Escorts, and become a backup musician for Joe Dee and the Starliters and later Sandy Scott, who knew that his legendary next stop would be the beginning of an illustrious hall of fame career.

-FELIX CAVALIERE's home base is Nashville, where he is constantly collaborating and writing new material.
+FELIX CAVALIERE calls Nashville home base, where he is constantly collaborating and writing new material.
 He’s also finishing his memoir and has an active tour schedule with FELIX CAVALIERE’S RASCALS.
 Visit FELIXCAVALIEREMUSIC.COM.